Culture of Azerbaijan: Mugham

 Azerbaijani classical music of Azerbaijan, known as mugham (accurately spelt muğam), is usually a suite with poetry and instrumental interludes.
 The sung poetry sometimes includes a form of throat singing similar to yodelling.
 Typically about divine love, the poetry is most often linked to Sufism.

 Unlike Central Asian mugham, the Azeri form is less rigid (comparable to improvised jazz).
 UNESCO proclaimed Azerbaijani mugham a Masterpiece of the Oral and Intangible Heritage of Humanity on 7 November 2003.
 New York Times music critic Jon Pareles called Mugham singer Alim Qasimov "one of the greatest singers alive".

 An annual Mugham Festival is held in Shaki.
 Held in Shusha until 1988, it was moved to Shaki in November 1994 because of the First Nagorno-Karabakh War.

 Meykhana

 Meykhana is an Azerbaijani literary and folk rap tradition consisting of an unaccompanied song performed by one or more people who improvise on a subject.
 Its name derives from the Turkish meyhane (tavern, pub), which originated from the Persian words mey (wine) and hane (house).
-Since the Middle Ages, poets have gathered in meyhanes to exchange verses extemporaneously; their audience would decide which poet had improvised the most elegant, clever verses.

 Instruments

-Azerbaijani musical instruments include fourteen string instruments, eight percussion instruments and six wind instruments.
+Instruments that are used in Azerbaijan, for Azerbaijani music include fourteen string instruments, eight percussion instruments and six wind instruments.
 Traditional stringed instruments include the tar (skin-faced lute), kamancha (skin-faced spike fiddle), oud (originally barbat), and saz (long-necked lute).
 The balaban is a double-reed wind instrument, and percussion instruments include the ghaval and daf frame drums; the cylindrical, double-faced naghara, and the larger davul.
 Other instruments include the garmon (a small accordion) and tutek (whistle flute).